DLParkin/3d_thing/README.md

 # Some 3d thing

-A 3d site baseed off a tutorial and modified however tba
+I was interested in three.js and found a tutorial by Javascript Mastery to be useful in getting started.

+Used vite and react (tsk no TS, slap on wrist...)

 ## To run
 Dev: `npm run dev`